Meet Confidently in Grand Rapids

 Are Grand Rapids attractions open for visitors?

-Be assured that the health and safety of meeting and convention attendees is our paramount concern.
-Thank you for your patience as we reopen the right way – carefully and deliberately, with protocols and procedures in place to protect all of us as much as possible.
-We look forward to hosting your next event!
+Be assured that the health and safety of meeting and convention attendees remains a paramount concern.
+We continue to track state and federal COVID-19 updates, and can work with you to plan the safest possible event.
 Please check our travel updates for additional visitor tips and safety guidelines.
 Together, we can ensure that you can travel confidently.

 The information provided on this website does not, and is not intended to, constitute legal advice - nor does it represent the official perspective of any of the organizations listed above; instead, all information, content, and materials available on this site are for general informational purposes only.